RianWardana/bq769x0-arduino-library/README.md

 Arduino-compatible library for battery management system based on Texas Instruments bq769x0 IC (bq76920, bq76930 and bq76940).

-The library offerst most features for a simple BMS (including automatic fault handling and balancing).
+This library offers most features for a simple BMS (including automatic fault handling and balancing).
 See also BMS48V hardware files.

 ## Example Arduino sketch